sw360/capycli/Readme_Mapping.md

   * sw360id = 95a05a6fff469a1aebe03c0233002fb0

 => The output SBOM of `bom map` contains exactly **six** entries.
-   These are the component that could not get matched and potential candiates.
+   These are the component that could not get matched and potential candidates.
    **Manual intervention is needed: the user needs to decide whether to use one of the existing
    releases of Tethys.Logging or to force CaPyCLI to create release 1.4.3 which does not yet exist.**